 Provide proof that all your partnership funding is in place and confirm where it is from.
-If all your partnership funding is not in place then we may exceptionally consider accepting a realistic fundraising plan instead.
-We will only do so if the project can be divided into separate phases e.g. the separate RIBA stages and you can show that the fund-raising plan is achievable.
+If all your partnership funding is not in place then we may exceptionally consider accepting a realistic fund-raising plan instead.
+We will only do so if the project can be divided into separate phases, eg. the separate RIBA stages and you can show that the fund-raising plan is achievable.
 You must raise your partnership funding in line with the agreed phases and get our permission each time you want to start a new phase.

-You will need to state evidence of non-cash contributions for this project, as agreed at the time of the HLF award.
+You will need to state evidence of non-cash contributions for this project, as level of contribution from the 3rd party grantees to your overall partnership funding.
 We will continue to request this information as the project progresses.